The Best Magnetic Shower Curtains (2026)

 Size72x72

-If you came to this guide looking for a curtain with literal magnets, this is it.
+If you came to this guide looking for a curtain with real magnets, this is it.
 The Powerful Anti-Billowing Magnetic Shower Curtain puts the mechanism right in its name, with magnets sewn into the bottom hem rather than relying on weight alone.
-That distinction matters in the worst billowing situations, where a heavy hem still lifts a little but a magnetized one actively grips the side of the tub and refuses to budge.
+That distinction matters in the worst billowing situations, where a heavy hem still lifts a little but a magnetized one grips the side of the tub and refuses to budge.
 With 1,306 reviews at 4.5 stars, it has the kind of track record that tells us the design holds up, and it is a 72-by-72-inch polyester and PEVA curtain that fits standard tubs.

 Also Great